clementcaen/JungPal_project/README.md

 The platform incorporates both front-end and back-end technologies to provide a user-friendly interface and support complex functionalities:

-Front-end: Developed using HTML, CSS, and JavaScript, the front-end ensures an intuitive interface for seamless interaction with the platform’s features.
+Front-end: Developed using HTML, CSS, and JavaScript, the front-end ensures a very simple and easy-to-use interface for elderly individuals.

 Back-end: